Last updated December 2011

 All methods of contraception are permitted.

 Abortion tends to be disapproved of as Hindus believe that both physical and spiritual life enter the human embryo at the moment of conception.
 To Hindus all life is sacred.
-However, in keeping with the diversity within the Hindu faith there are varying views on the subject of abortion and there is evidence that abortion is an accepted part of modern life
+However, in keeping with the diversity within the Hindu faith there are varying views on the subject of abortion and to many Hindus it is an accepted part of modern life

 Family and community are at the core of Jewish religious practice.
 The basic source of the Judeo-Christian tradition is the Old Testament of the Bible, which gives a fundamentally positive view of sexuality.

 The sources in Jewish law state categorically that a man may not use any form of contraception.
-However, as any mention of females and contraception was omitted from the sources, most if not all use this omission to interpret that females may use contraception.
+However, there is no mention of females and contraception, which is omitted from the sources.
+Most if not all, use this omission to interpret that females may use contraception.

 Hallgarten, Lisa.
-Abortion rights, responsibilities and reason.
+Abortion Rights, Responsibilities and Reason.
 Education for Choice, 2004.

-Halstead, J Mark and Reiss, Michael J. Values in sex education: from principles to practice.
+Halstead, J Mark and Reiss, Michael J. Values in Sex Education: From Principles to Practice.
 Routledge Farmer, 2003.

-Health Education Authority, Sex education, values and morality.
+Health Education Authority, Sex Education, Values and Morality.
 HEA, 1994.